Key Takeaways

 Best General Liability Insurance Companies for Small Businesses in Alaska

-Alaska businesses face different risks, but these five general liability insurers consistently rank among the most affordable and reliable statewide.
+Alaska businesses carry different risks, but these five general liability insurers consistently rank among the most affordable and reliable statewide.
 We analyzed 10 major providers using standard $1 million per occurrence/$2 million aggregate limits, scoring each on pricing, service quality and coverage strength to identify top performers.

 1. ERGO NEXT: Best for Hands-On and Customer-Facing Businesses

-2. biBERK: Best for Service and Wellness Businesses
+2. biBerk: Best for Service and Wellness Businesses

 3. Thimble: Best for On-Demand Coverage